MFR6340/theenglishextension.org/young-world-2/Unit-1: Five Senses.md

 <img src="https://i.imgur.com/kiJ2NaN.png" width="35%" />

 Quirky Ms. Frizzle takes her class on a trip on the Magic School Bus through an eye, a dog's nose, an ear a tongue.
 Presented in a fun story while learning more about both human and animal senses.
 Also available as an animated show on Netflix.
-(Lexile AD690L)
+(Lexile AD690L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Magic-School-Bus-Explores-Senses-Joanna-Cole/9780590446983?ref=grid-view&qid=1673873471036&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/suggestartikel/A1002436648?sq=The%20Magic%20School%20Bus%20Explores%20the%20Senses&stype=productName" rel="nofollow">Buy on Orell Füssli</a>